junxit/us-congress-code/title-16/chapter-1/sec-460zz-2.md

   - **(3)** The adequacy of regulatory and financial tools that are in place to implement the plan.
   - **(4)** Plan provisions for continuing oversight of the plan implementation by the Secretary and the Governor of Minnesota.
 - **(l)** *Interim program* Prior to the adoption of the Commission’s plan, the Secretary and the Commission shall monitor all land and water use activities within the Area to ensure that said activities are in keeping with the purposes of this part, and shall advise and cooperate with the appropriate Federal, State, and local governmental entities to minimize adverse impacts on the values for which the Area is established.
 - **(m)** *Commission review* The Commission shall assist the Secretary and the Governor of Minnesota in reviewing and monitoring the implementation of the plan by Federal, State, and local governmental agencies having jurisdiction in the Area.
-The Commission may, after providing, for public comment and subject to the review and approval, as set forth in subsection (k) of this section, modify said plan, if the Commission determines that such modification is necessary to further the purposes of this part.
+The Commission may, after providing, for public comment and subject to the review and approval, as set forth in subsection (k), modify said plan, if the Commission determines that such modification is necessary to further the purposes of this part.
 - **(n)** *Termination of Commission* The Commission shall terminate on the date 10 years after November 18, 1988.
-Following termination of the Commission the State is authorized to establish a State Commission which shall exercise the functions and authorities described in subsection (m) of this section.
+Following termination of the Commission the State is authorized to establish a State Commission which shall exercise the functions and authorities described in subsection (m).
 The Secretary of the Interior and the Secretary of the Army are authorized and directed to participate as members of such State Commission.

 ## Source credit